 It’s important to note here that you’re not actually ordering anything from the vendor, you’re getting the internal approval to do so.
 The process of turning a purchase requisition into a purchase order is known as the purchase order process.
 Depending on your company’s procurement process this could be straightforward or could include multiple steps of approval depending on the value of the order.

-“A professional procurement process can ensure that you pay the best price for goods or services, save time by choosing the most reputable vendors, and minimise order delays and mistakes.”
+“A professional procurement process can ensure that you pay the best price for goods or services, save time by choosing the most reputable vendors, and minimize order delays and mistakes.”

 Stage 4: Create Purchase Order